WaterCoolerStudiosInc/subsquid-mongodb-example/README.md

 npm run build
 npm run dev

-# The database can be reset via
+# The app/database can be reset via
 sqd down

 ```